 Some Spirits, as Zechariah described, are black horses.
 There are also “strong steeds that . . . walk to and fro throughout the earth.”
 In Chapter 1 of Zechariah, we see “red, sorrel, and white horses” that patrol the earth.
 In Chapter 4, we find “seven . . . the eyes of the Lord which range to and fro from the earth.”
 These are the Seven Spirits of God, described in Revelation 5:6, who are “sent out into all the earth.”
 These Spirits are manifest as “Messengers” or “Angels” who are the horse Riders, and are presumably the Seven Messengers to the Seven Churches.
 These seven Spirits of God may represent the complete number of the Spirits of God, because the number seven usually signifies completeness.

 There are many Spirits of God.
 The Spirit of Christ was the firstborn.

-Sometimes it is difficult to determine when the Bible is speaking of God’s own Spirit, or a Spirit sent by God.
+Sometimes it is difficult to determine when the Bible is speaking of God’s own spirit, or a Spirit sent by God.
 In Genesis 6:3, God speaks of His “breath” or “wind” as the “breath of life,” which is translated “My Spirit.”
 In Zechariah 4:6, the phrase “not by power, not by might, but by My Spirit,” refers to the Spirit of Christ, called “His Spirit” in Zechariah 7:12.
 The Targum of Zechariah translates this verse as, “Not by strength and not by might, but through my Word, says the Lord of Hosts.”
-In Zechariah 6:8, God spoke of His Own spirit, or anger, when He said, “See, those (white horses) who go toward the north country have given rest to My Spirit in the north country.”
+In Zechariah 6:8, God spoke of His holy spirit in the end times, when He said, “See, those (white horses) who go toward the north country have given rest to My spirit in the north country.”